jonesd/feedbin-archiver/README.md

     $ docker....

-Where archive-starred is a directory where the downloaded articles will be stored, and Starred.json is the unzipped starred email accesible from the feedbin email.
+Where archive-starred is a directory where the downloaded articles will be stored, and starred.json is the unzipped starred link from the feedbin email.

 On linux you can define a bash function to make it easier to run:

+    $ feedbin-archive() { docker run --rm -ti -v $1:/data/archive -v $2:/data/source.json -u `id -u` --group-add `id -g`  jonesd/feedbin-archive node lib/feedbin-archiver -v /data/archive /data/source.json; }

+Then to run it:

+    $ feedbin-archive $PWD/archive-starred $PWD/starred.json

 # Build and Run